-Our aim is to make sure that veterinary medicines are as safe as possible and do what they are supposed to do.
+Our aim is to make sure that medicines are as safe as possible and do what they are intended to do.

 We grant licences for medicines following a review of their safety, quality and effectiveness.
 The decision to grant a licence is based on a review of applications submitted by pharmaceutical companies and involves an evaluation of the benefit/risk profile.
 All medicines have some risks associated with their use - known as side effects.
 However, the benefits of using a medicine should always outweigh the potential risks.

-Some medicines are licensed by the European Medicines Agency (EMA)/European Commission which means they can be marketed across the EU.
-The decision to grant these licences is based on an evaluation by the national authorities including representatives from the HPRA.
+Some medicines are licensed by the European Medicines Agency /European Commission which means they can be marketed across the EU.
+The decision to grant these licences is based on an evaluation by experts from the national authorities including representatives from the HPRA.

-Once a medicine is available in Ireland for use in animals, we continue to monitor its safety, quality and effectiveness.
+Once a medicine is available for people to use in Ireland, we continue to monitor its safety, quality and effectiveness.
 This involves the operation of a national reporting system and inspection programme.

-We encourage vets, other healthcare professionals and animal owners to report side effects, quality problems and other related issues to the HPRA through our website or by contacting us directly.
+We encourage patients and healthcare professionals to report side effects, quality problems and other related issues to the HPRA through our website or by contacting us directly.

-When new safety or quality information emerges we ensure that vets and other healthcare professionals are informed and when necessary new prescribing and dispensing advice is issued.
-Where appropriate, we will also highlight this information to animal owners.
+When new safety or quality information emerges we ensure that healthcare professionals are informed and when necessary new prescribing and dispensing advice is issued.
+Where appropriate, we will also highlight this information to the general public.

-Where we identify a significant safety or quality concern with a veterinary medicine, there are a range of regulatory actions we can take to protect animal and public health.
-These include changes to the product information, safety notices as well as suspensions or recalls.
+Where we identify a significant safety or quality concern with a medicine, there are a range of regulatory actions we can take to protect public health.
+These include changes to the product information, safety notices, as well as suspensions or recalls.

-We also grant licences to the companies who make and market veterinary medicines in Ireland.
+We grant licences to the companies who make, distribute and market medicines in Ireland.
 This follows an onsite inspection to ensure compliance with relevant standards and legislation.
-Thereafter, we audit manufacturers on a regular basis as part of our on-going inspection programme.
-Wholesalers of veterinary medicines are inspected and licensed by the Department of Agriculture, Food and the Marine and we co-operate with the Department in this area.
+Thereafter, we audit manufacturers and wholesalers on a regular basis as part of our on-going inspection programme.